 As you can imagine, this is not very good for a spray tan.
 If you can, avoid swimming in a chlorine pool after a spray tan.
+And remember: moisturize!

 The only thing that’s worse for your spray tan than chlorine is saltwater.
 While salt water is great for your skin, it’s a strong exfoliator.
 You know, think about all those salt scrubs, often made of seawater!